 "I know… but I can't just hide behind them anymore, Gatomon," Kari said.
 "I want to protect them, too."

 Gatomon nodded.
 "Right," she said, "then I'll be right there with you, Kari."

 "Yeah… and so will I," TK said.

 Kari beamed at both of them.
 Finally, things felt like they were going back to normal.

 Suddenly, the blue sky gleamed with white light, and the gazebo shone a brilliant gold.
-The kids and their partners reeled back in awe as Azulongmon flew out of the clouds beneath the island and hovered in the air before them, his body twisting and looping around itself like before.
+The kids and their partners reeled back in awe as Azulongmon flew out of the clouds beneath the island and hovered before them, his body twisting and looping around itself like before.
 "Well done, Child of Light," his voice boomed joyfully across the garden.

 "Hi, Azulongmon!"
 Patamon chirped, then his eyes lit up.
 "Hey, does this mean Kari passed the trial?"

 "Indeed she has," Azulongmon replied, then looked at Kari.
 "You have finally begun to regain yourself.
 You are to be commended; it is no small feat to pull oneself out of darkness."